 At Disability Network, it’s in our power to change everything, from individual lives to the wider community.
 We help people with disabilities and their families lead more productive lives in Northern Lower Michigan.
 But our efforts don’t just benefit them.
 They help everyone, with or without disabilities, who lives in, works in, or passes through our community.

-Students from the LIFE program begin the year with teambuilding activities at the Lake Ann Camp high ropes course to learn about trust and courage.
+Students in the LIFE program begin the school year at the high ropes course at Lake Ann Camp.
+Youth learn about teamwork, 100% cooperation, and problem solving strategies.

 Faith enjoys floating in a Mobi Chair in Little Traverse Bay.

 Dave takes a stroll to the shoreline at Petoskey State Park Beach with his grandaugher for the first time.
 As an Access for Everyone volunteer, he helped raise funds to make the beach accessible for everyone.